AbduEhab/Rust-PID-Example-With-Tuning/README.md

 # Rust-PID-Example-With-Tuning
 A differential equation solver using the Euler-Method.
 The current example simulates a spring-mass-damper system.
 The PID-Controller example has been implemented just because.
 The PID-Controller can be tuned using the Ziegler-Nichols method.

+> I am considering implementing a separate `Differential Equation` solver to streamline the process instead of having users write out their equations manually.

 ## Outputs
 Free Response:
 ![Free Response](spring_mass_damper_free_response.png)